 Agents Maguire and Marquette received awards as co-case agents in “Operation Mei Paradise” who halted a large-scale fraudulent marriage ring involving 25 co-conspirators in the United States and China that led to dismantling of corrupt immigration/travel agencies.
 Agents Lappe and Martin were honored as co-case agents in “Operation Chinese Apple” involving sham marriages in China for the purpose of obtaining a U.S. visa.
 Their investigation included more than 50 co-conspirators in both countries, leading to arrests and closure of an illicit immigration services office in New York City.

-Women in Law Enforcement Distinguished Performance in an Overseas Arena Award - Charlene Lamb (6/15/05)
+Women in Federal Law Enforcement Distinguished Performance in an Overseas Arena Award - Charlene Lamb (6/15/05)

 Agent Lamb received the Distinguished Performance Award at the annual WIFLE Conference in recognition of her sustained superior performance, courage, and unrelenting drive while serving as an RSO at several posts overseas.
 While serving as RSO in Guatemala, Lamb orchestrated the capture and deportation of a fugitive on the U.S. Marshals’ “Top 15 List” and led coordination of rescue efforts on behalf of a kidnapped American child.